giach68/SyntheticRTI/README.md

 ## Introduction
 SyntheticRTI is a Blender plugin built to help create a synthetic database of 3d scanned images to train and test algorithms on.

-Currently the plugin is developed for Blender version 2.79 and uses only the cycles renderer.
+Currently the plugin is developed for Blender version 2.80.

 ## Download
 You can clone the whole project or download just the zipped plugin from here: [Download](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/giach68/SyntheticRTI/tree/Develop)